Applicant Guidelines & Rules

 - Photos must be high resolution head shots, no hats, sunglasses, or other obstructions over the face.
 Thumbnail images, blurry, filtered and/or pixilated photos do not qualify as high quality images and will be rejected.
 When submitting photos, please remember that these are considered legal identification and photos should be in the style of a driver’s license or passport photo.

 - The CBA reserves the right to limit the number of press cards and press plates issued annually to any individual, station, or organization.
 Press cards are issued as an identification tool for state agencies and should not be considered a license for newspersons.
 Journalistic/reporting skills are not considered in the issuance of credentials.
 However, all journalists should adhere to the code of ethics as outlined by the RTNDA (www.rtnda.org) and the Society of Professional Journalists (www.spj.org).

-- Persons denied credentials may appeal the CBA decision to the Board of Directors of the CBA.
+- Persons denied credentials may appeal the decision to the CBA or its Board of Directors.
 Decisions of the Board shall be considered final.

-- CBA accepts no responsibility for the misuse of press credentials or incidents that occur as a result of the use of credentials.
+- The CBA accepts no responsibility for the misuse of press credentials, nor for any incidents that occur as a result of their use.

-- Fees for credentials will be set by the CBA and any holder may not resell such credentials.
-Press plates shall be considered the property of the CBA, which has been rented to the station or individual for one calendar year.
+- Fees for credentials will be set by the CBA, and credentials may not be resold.
+Press plates shall be considered CBA property leased to the station or individual for one calendar year.
 All such plates must be renewed by January 31st of the following year.
-Plates must be returned to the CBA offices at 445 Union Boulevard, Suite 306, Lakewood, CO 80228 at the time an individual leaves a station or other organization granted credentials.
-CBA reserves the right to reverse plate colors or make other changes in the appearance of the plate from time to time as a control measure.
-All press plate numbers and the station or individual assigned to a press plate will be kept on record at the CBA office.
+At the time an individual leaves a station (or other organization granted credentials), that person’s plates must be returned to the CBA offices at 333 W Hampden Avenue, Suite 400, Englewood CO 80110.
+The CBA reserves the right to reverse plate colors or make other changes in the appearance of issued plates.
+All press plate numbers, and the individuals or station vehicles to which they’re assigned, will be kept on record at the CBA office.